meilisearch/documentation/learn/cookbooks/update_cloud.md

 ## Step 6: Install the desired version of Meilisearch

 Dumps from Meilisearch v0.20.0 and below are no longer compatible with the new versions.
 Thus migration should be done in two steps.
-First, import your dump into an instance running any version of Meilisearch from v0.21 to v0.24, inclusive.
+First, import your dump into an instance running any version of Meilisearch between v0.21 and v0.24, inclusive.
 Second, create another dump with that instance (v0.21 to v0.24) and import it to a final instance running your targeted version.

 ::: note
 Once Meilisearch v1 is released, this two-step process won't be necessary as v1 will be compatible with dumps from all previous versions.